Leleka14/Pokemon/README.md

 ## General Info
 This project is my test task for TeamVoy company.
 It is a simple site built with React where you can see general info about pokemons.
-You can visit it [here](https://leleka14.github.io/Pokedex/)
+You can visit it [here](https://leleka14.github.io/Pokemon/)

 ## Getting started
 You can install this project locally using npm:
 ```
-$ git clone git@github.com:Leleka14/Pokedex.git
+$ git clone git@github.com:Leleka14/Pokemon.git
-$ cd pokedex
+$ cd pokemon
 $ npm install
 $ npm start # open localhost:3000
 ```